annexare/scrolly.js/README.md

-# Scroll.js

-Scrollbar plugin (not yet) on vanilla JS.
+# Scroll.js: fast vanilla JS scrollbar plugin

 Aim is a fast + good looking scrollbar with zero dependencies, small size &amp; major browsers support.
+At the moment `MutationObserver` requires IE11, but works in all major desktop &amp; mobile browsers.

 ## Details